-The amount of cash needed to pay the minimum quarterly distribution for the next four quarters on units outstanding on the date of this prospectus is approximately \$75.4 million.
-This figure represents \$66.6 million for the common units, \$7.2 million for the senior subordinated units, \$0.8 million for the junior subordinated units and \$0.8 million for the general partner units.
-The amount of distributable cash flow generated in the twelve months ended June 30, 2002 was \$39.0 million.
-This amount does not reflect the full impact of the results of operations of the businesses that we acquired during the twelve-month period (only the results commencing from the date that we acquired the businesses) and does not reflect the results of businesses that we have acquired since June 30, 2002.
-In addition, we believe that the overall levels of available cash were adversely affected during the twelve months ended June 30, 2002 due to temperatures that were significantly warmer than normal.
-We have taken measures to reduce the impact of warmer than normal temperatures, such as purchasing weather insurance and reducing operating expenses.
-However, we cannot assure you that these measures will be sufficient to adequately mitigate the impact of warm weather in the future.
+The amount of cash needed to pay the minimum quarterly distribution for the next four quarters on units outstanding on the date of this prospectus is approximately \$40.3 million.
+This figure represents \$33.1 million for the common units, \$5.7 million for the senior subordinated units, \$0.8 million for the junior subordinated units and \$0.7 million for the general partner units.
+After giving pro forma effect to the Petro transaction, the amount of available cash generated in the twelve months ended September 30, 1999 would have been about \$30.3 million.

-Our Indebtedness May Limit Our Ability to Make Distributions and Affect our Operations
+Our Indebtedness May Limit Our Ability to Make Distributions and Affect our

 We have debt that is substantial compared to our partners' capital.
 Principal and interest payable on this debt will reduce cash available to make distributions on the common units and partnership securities.
-Under specified circumstances, the terms of our debt instruments, including the guarantee of Petro's credit facility and its senior secured notes, will limit our ability to distribute cash to our unitholders and to borrow additional funds.
+Under specified circumstances, the terms of our debt instruments, including the guarantee of the senior secured notes which were issued in the Petro transaction, will limit our ability to distribute cash to our unitholders and to borrow additional funds.
 The limitations and restrictions in new debt that we and our subsidiaries issue may be more restrictive than those in current debt.
 In addition, some of our debt is secured by our assets.
 If we defaulted on this secured debt, the lenders could institute foreclosure proceedings to seize our assets.
 Any attempt to stay these foreclosure actions by seeking to reorganize under the federal Bankruptcy Code would have a material adverse effect on us and our unitholders.

-Provisions Concerning Change of Control, Default and Preclusion From Paying Distributions in Our Debt Instruments May Affect Distributions and payable, and would result in the re-rating of approximately \$147.7 million of Star Gas Propane debt which could lead to an increase in the interest rate of such debt.
+Provisions Concerning Change of Control, Default and Preclusion From Paying Distributions in Our Debt Instruments May Affect Distributions

+Our debt instruments contain provisions relating to a "change of control."
+A change of control of Star Gas Partners would result in approximately \$170 million of Petro debt becoming immediately due and payable, and would result in the re-rating of approximately \$96 million of Star Gas Propane debt which could lead to an increase in the interest rate of such debt.
 A change of control at the Petro level would accelerate the Petro debt but not the Star Gas Propane debt.
 In either case, this would necessarily affect our ability to make distributions to unitholders.
 Neither Star Gas Partners nor Petro is restricted from entering into a transaction that would trigger the change of control provisions.
 If these change of control provisions are triggered, some of the outstanding debt may become due.
 It is possible that Star Gas Partners or Petro would not have sufficient funds at the time of any change of control to make the required debt payments or that restrictions in its other debt instruments would not permit those payments.
 In some instances, lenders would have the right to foreclose on Star Gas Partners' or Petro's assets if debt payments were not made upon a change of control.